-NICE’s anti-ageism in the workplace campaign is featured on Global NewsCategories: Faculty in the News, Lynn McDonald
+NICE’s anti-ageism in the workplace campaign is featured on Global NewsCategories: Faculty, Lynn McDonald

 The National Initiative for the Care of the Elderly (NICE) in partnership with the City of Toronto has kicked off a new campaign that challenges anti-ageism in the workplace.
 To draw attention to the issue, they launched “the world’s first aging cream.”
 Ads for the fake cream, “Imagés,” could be found in Toronto bus shelters in November.